waveform80/picamera/docs/api_mmalobj.rst

 ports, and they're connected using the same means as ordinary MMAL components.

-Let's try this out by placing a transformation between the camera and a preview which will draw a cross over the frames going to the preview:
+Let's try this out by placing a transformation between the camera and a preview which will draw a cross over the frames going to the preview.
+For this we'll subclass :class:`array.PiArrayTransform`.
+This derives from :class:`MMALPythonTransform` and provides the useful capability of providing the source and target buffers as numpy arrays containing RGB data:

 .. code-block:: pycon